xunker/array-subindex/README.md

 ## Usage

 This gem overrides the Ruby core Array#[] method.
-That is insanse.
+That is insane.
 If a "normal" integer is used, the method behaves as normal:

 ```ruby